requirejs/requirejs/README.md

 Part of the dependency tracking code comes from the Dojo JavaScript Toolkit, but run.js does not have any dependencies on a JavaScript framework.
 It is a standalone JavaScript file that can be used in any project.

-The core run.js file around 3.4KB when minified via YUICompressor and gzipped.
+The core run.js file around 3.1KB when minified via Closure Compiler and gzipped.

 It is still in development, but the existing unit tests work in IE 6+, Firefox 3.5+, Safari 4+, Chrome 3+, and Opera 10+.